-Clare’s monochrome paintings operate as poetic objects that elicit a slow, engaged looking and affective response in the viewer.
-Working in series undermines traditional categories of meaning and facilitates a multifaceted engagement with individual paintings and their relationships.
+Clare’s primarily monochrome practice is situated within histories of Modernism and Post-Minimalism.
+Her paintings operate as poetic objects that elicit a slow, engaged looking and affective response in the viewer.
+Working in series to undermine traditional categories of meaning facilitates a multifaceted engagement with individual paintings and their relationships with each other and their environment.

 Clare was born in Melbourne, Australia and lives and works in London, UK.